Why Bitcoin is More Useful Than Gold

 No doubt, a digital fiat currency token will be able to do this, but this will need a trusted third party, which makes it expensive and slow to transact.

 Not good enough for a smart meter looking to make a microtransaction.
-Bitcoin covers this.
+The Bitcoin network covers this.

 Bitcoin Is Provably Scarce